jprusik/browser-interactions-testing/README.md

   - Ensure your targeted `API` and `Identity` services are configured and running (either [locally](https://contributing.bitwarden.com/getting-started/server/guide) or via Docker)
   - Ensure the Web Vault client is running (either with `npm run test:webserve` locally or via Docker)
     - Don't forget to [include your SSL key and cert file](https://contributing.bitwarden.com/getting-started/clients/web-vault/) in the `clients/apps/web` folder
-- Run headless testing with `npm run test:all:headless`
+- Run headless testing with `npm run test:static:headless`
-- Run headed tests in debug mode with `npm run test:all:debug`
+- Run headed tests in debug mode with `npm run test:static:debug`
-- Run only the static pages testing with `npm run test:static:debug`
 - Run only the public pages testing with `npm run test:public:debug`

 ## Feature flags